Jesinski/jesinski.github.io/_posts/2025-06-14-json-data-validation.md

 Our business logic requires to validate the recipe id, ingredients, steps order, tags and so on.

-Each item may have more that one rule associated with it, for example, the recipe id must not be a empty string or undefined, it needs to be unique, it have a max length and it should have only alphanumeric characters.
+Each item may have more than one rule associated with it, for example, the recipe id must not be a empty string or undefined, it needs to be unique, it have a max length and it should have only alphanumeric characters.

 Initially, we could have a central place to validate each recipe, which makes everything accessible on one file: